obada-foundation/documentation/uniqueID.md

 **10/9/19 At WG tech call we agreed to this approach.**

+# Don't use serial number of products that use a different type of ID..

+Some types of products have a unique ID no considered the serial number.
+For example a cell phone has an IMEI number.
+The suggestion was to use these category specific ID's instead of serial number.

+**Jan 19 We agreed to this approach and the following categories were suggested for consideration at the mobility call.**

+- mobile - use IMEI as UID
+- networking - use Mac Address as UID (concatenate all Mac addresses if multiple)
+- telecom - CLEI codes (14 digit unique codes

 ## Hash / Encryption

 This information needs to be hashed/encrypted, with only the *hash* being stored on-chain.
 Any person with knowledge of the device details (serial number etc) could easily identify it's associated blockchain asset token by following the protocol.